Roy Chubby Brown: Personal life

 Vasey has seven children from three marriages.
-He met his current wife Helen in Scarborough in the late-1990s, and lives with her and their two children in Tetney, Lincolnshire.
+He met his current wife Helen in Scarborough in the late 1990s, and lives with her and their two children in Tetney, Lincolnshire.

 Vasey was diagnosed with throat cancer in 2002 and had a vocal cord removed.

 In 2006, he released an autobiography titled Common as Muck: The Autobiography of Roy 'Chubby' Brown.
 In December 2011, he self-published a collection of memoirs from his life and career called It's Funny Being Me.

 Vasey is a supporter of Middlesbrough Football Club.
 He is a co-owner of the racehorse Rasaman.

 In 2003, Vasey was fined £200 in Blackpool for assaulting a heckler by pulling him from his seat, dragging him across the floor and proceeding to attack him with a golf umbrella.
 Brown later claimed, "I just wanted the man to stop swearing and being abusive in front of women and children who were on the pier."

+In 2009, Vasey was charged with assaulting a 21-year-old pregnant woman in a supermarket car park, but acquitted after the judge ruled due to the "poor quality of the CCTV footage, we are not convinced beyond reasonable doubt that Mr Vasey is guilty of the offence".

-In 2014, Vasey was fined for reading The Sun newspaper whilst driving on the A19 road in North Yorkshire.
+Throughout 2014, Vasey was fined for traffic offences on several occasions, including reading The Sun newspaper whilst driving on the A19 road in North Yorkshire.

-Stand up releases
+Live performance releases

-While Brown has been performing for over 30 years, his live shows have been released around Christmas time since 1990.
-They have been released by Channel 5 Video Distribution (1990), PolyGram Video (1991–1998) and Universal Pictures (1999–present), they were released on VHS (1990–2005), DVD (2000–present) and Blu-ray (2010–2012).
-The release due for November 2011 was delayed until 2012 due to the venue, technical and timing issues.
+Brown's live shows have been distributed by Channel 5 Video (1990), PolyGram Video (1991–1998), Universal Pictures (UK) Ltd (1999–2017) and independently (2019–present).
+Brown's live shows have been released on VHS (1990–2005), DVD (2000–present) and Blu-ray (2010).Standing Room Only (2003) to Hangs Up the Helmet (2015) were released on CD, with Thunder Bollocks (2000) later being issued on CD as well.
+Some sporadic 1990s–2000s releases were released on cassette as well, up until Standing Room Only (2002).